 Continuing in employment following the peace, Collingwood went out to the Leeward Islands in command of the Mediator 44 in September 1783, giving Commissioner John Moutray passage to Antigua.
-Here he served once more with Nelson, whose extreme views on the interpretation of the Navigation Laws he shared in opposition to the commander-in-chief, Rear-Admiral Sir Richard Hughes, which circumstances led to Nelson facing a civil trial in May 1785.
-At this time Collingwood’s brother Wilfred was also on the station commanding the Rattler.
+Here he served once more with Nelson, whose extreme views on the interpretation of the Navigation Laws he shared in opposition to the commander-in-chief, Rear-Admiral Sir Richard Hughes, which circumstances The Channel Fleet Cruise – October to December 1793led to Nelson facing a civil trial in May 1785.
+At this time Collingwood?s brother Wilfred was also on the station commanding the Rattler.
 In 1786 Collingwood left for England, arriving in July to pay off the Mediator a month later.

 Thereafter he lived with his relatives in Northumberland for the next four years, rejecting the offer of the Ardent 64 and remaining unemployed.
 During the Spanish Armament he assumed command of the newly commissioned Mermaid 32 from July 1790, which he took to the West Indies under the orders of Rear-Admiral Samuel Cornish before paying her off in May 1791.

-In February 1793, following the opening of hostilities with France, Collingwood was given command of the dull-sailing Prince 98 at Plymouth, serving in the Channel as flag captain to Rear-Admiral Sir George Bowyer from July, and being present at the pursuit of Rear-Admiral Vanstabel’s squadron on 18 November.
+In February 1793, following the opening of hostilities with France, Collingwood was given command of the dull-sailing Prince 98 at Plymouth, serving in the Channel as flag captain to Rear-Admiral Sir George Bowyer and participating in the fruitless cruises of July – August and October-December.

 Remaining thereafter on blockade with the Channel fleet, he transferred in early 1800 to the Barfleur 98, which was commanded by Captain George Hopewell Stephens until December, then by Captain John Ommanney until the Peace of Amiens in 1802, although in the spring of 1801 Captain John Irwin briefly held the command.
 After sitting on various court martials into the Bantry Bay mutiny Collingwood struck his flag in May 1802 and went home to a house in Morpeth which he had purchased a year earlier after previously renting it.